articleIcon-icon

 Unlike state disability insurance, where the insurance provides payment to workers for non-work-related illness or injury, workers’ compensation is insurance for an employee’s injury while performing their job.
 The insurance provides temporary financial relief to the injured employee while protecting the employer from extra liability.

 Employers can buy insurance through the State Compensation Insurance Fund (State Fund) or a commercial insurance carrier.
-For more information, you can consult California’s Department of Industrial Relations and compare rates of the top 50 carriers in the state.
+You also have the option to become a self-insured employer.
+For more information, you can consult California’s Department of Insurance website and compare the rates of the top 50 carriers in the state.

 Payroll Tax Due Dates in California